 - When several teachers in a Centre are involved in internal assessments, arrangements must be made within the Centre for all candidates to be assessed to a common standard. - It is essential that, within each Centre, the marks for each skill assigned within different teaching groups (e.g., different classes) are moderated internally for the whole Centre entry. - The Centre assessments will then be subject to external moderation. - Individual Candidate Record Cards and Coursework Assessment Summary Forms will be provided by the Examinations Council of Eswatini (ECESWA) and must be submitted to ECESWA by the official deadline, along with a representative sample of work and a teacher's file with the instructions for the practical work and the schemes of assessment. - If there are ten or fewer candidates, all the work that contributed to the final mark for all the candidates must be submitted.
-Where there are more than ten candidates, all the work that contributed to the final mark for ten of them will be required.
+Where there are more than ten candidates, all the work that contributed to the final mark for the sampled candidates will be required.
 Where more than one teacher is involved in marking the work, the sample must include candidates marked by all teachers.
 Candidates must be selected so that the whole mark range is covered, with marks spaced as evenly as possible from the top mark to the lowest mark.

-NOTE: All records and supporting written work should be retained at the Centre until the publication of results.
+NOTE: All records and supporting written work for the unsampled candidates should be retained at the Centre until the publication of results.

-Responsibility [the ability to assume responsibility for the task in hand, and work from given instructions without detailed supervision and help]
+1. Responsibility [the ability to assume responsibility for the task in hand, and work from given instructions without detailed supervision and help]

-1 Marking guide Marks • follows written or verbal instructions without the need for help • carries out appropriate safety procedures 5 or 4 • works well in a group, assumes responsibility easily and leads in the group • follows written or verbal instructions with a little help • is aware of the need for safety procedures but has difficulty in recognizing 3 or 2 them without guidance • works within the group, shows responsibility for the work
+Marking guide Marks follows written or verbal instructions without the need for help carries out appropriate safety procedures works well in a group, assumes responsibility easily and leads in the group 5 or 4 follows written or verbal instructions with a little help is aware of the need for safety procedures but has difficulty in recognizing them without guidance works within the group, shows responsibility for the work 3 or 2

-• follows written or verbal instructions with considerable help 4 0 • shows little regard for safety procedures, even when told 1 or 0 • works alone, shows some responsibility for the work
+- follows written or verbal instructions with considerable help - shows little regard for safety procedures, even when told works alone, shows some responsibility for the work - 2.
 Initiative [the ability to cope with problems arising in connection with the task to see what needs to be done and to take effective action]

-Marking guide Marks offers solutions or explanations for unexpected problems recognizes, and is able to anticipate problems solves problems without help comments on imperfections of practical work can plan an investigation involving variables and a control 5 or 4 offers solutions or explanations for unexpected problems after seeking advice solves problems with help recognizes faults in experimental methods, given some indicators can plan an investigation with help 3 or 2 is uncertain how to proceed and requires considerable help recognizes only the most obvious errors in experimental methods after considerable guidance can plan an investigation, but in outline only 1 or 0
+Marking guide Marks offers solutions or explanations for unexpected problems recognizes, and is able to anticipate problems solves problems without help comments on imperfections of practical work can plan an investigation involving variables and a control 5 or 4 offers solutions or explanations for unexpected problems after seeking advice solves problems with help recognizes faults in experimental methods, given some indicators can plan an investigation with help 3 or 2 is uncertain how to proceed and requires considerable help recognizes only the most obvious errors in experimental methods after considerable guidance can plan an investigation, but in outline only 1 o r 0

-Technique [the ability to tackle a practical task in methodical, systematic way and to handle tools skilfully and to good effect]
+3. Technique [the ability to tackle a practical task in methodical, systematic way and to handle tools skilfully and to good effect]

-N Marking guide Marks • approaches tasks carefully and systematically handles tools/apparatus skilfully and confidently 5 or 4 carries out practical procedures with skill • handles tools /apparatus effectively 3 or 2 • carries out practical procedures adequately • handles tools /apparatus awkwardly 1 or 0 • carries out practical procedures with difficulty
+Marking guide Marks approaches tasks carefully and systematically handles tools/apparatus skilfully and confidently carries out practical procedures with skill 5 or 4 handles tools /apparatus effectively carries out practical procedures adequately 3 or 2 handles tools /apparatus awkwardly carries out practical procedures with difficulty 1 o r 0

-Perseverance [the ability to see a task through to a successful conclusion with determination and sustained effort]
+4. Perseverance [the ability to see a task through to a successful conclusion with determination and sustained effort]